klees/vansible/README.md

 ```
 ### Configuration
 All configuration tasks can be done in one file.
 Open the file "goup_vars/all/config.yml".
 Each section is well commentet.
-Fell free to update each section for your own needs.
+Feel free to update each section for your own needs.

 ### First Start
 The first start has to be with root priviliges.
 It will create a symlink, so from now on you only need the command "vag".